zach7575/Increased-Marathon-Production/README.md

 #Increased Marathon Production
-Increases Production of units by 3x and building by 2x in Marathon speed.
+Mod for unciv that increases Production of units by 3x and building by 2x in Marathon speed.

 - Increases building production by 50% (Half of Standard speed)
 - Increases unit production by 200% (Same as Standard speed)